vitobotta/hetzner-k3s/README.md

 ## changelog

+- 0.4.1
+  - Allow to optionally specify the path of the private SSH key

 - 0.4.0
   - Ensure the masters are removed from the API load balancer before deleting the load balancer